Nintendo: Nintendo Switch game console to launch in March

 - Facebook Live video spurs hate-crime charges against woman after 'Spanish privilege' rant WATCH

-Players can play the device as a regular handheld, place the display on a table, or use the screen of a TV set, connecting by wireless.

-Nintendo will be hoping the Switch will buttress a turnaround after disappointing sales of the Wii U and the 3DS handheld.
+Nintendo needs the Switch to buttress a turnaround after the disappointing sales of the Wii U and the 3DS handheld.
+Nintendo has been playing catch-up after consumers dumped older machines in favor of using smartphones and personal computers to play games.
+The company also faces powerful rival game machine offerings from Microsoft Corp. and Sony Corp.

+The Switch needs to win over new, younger players, who may not be hard-core game fans and might be daunted by its hefty price tag.
+Many had hoped it might sell for closer to $200.

+Nintendo is promising a more immersive, interactive experience with the Switch, including online playing and using the remote controller in games that don’t require players to be constantly staring at a display.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.